aiyaz-sarwar-ext/Aie-St-App/README.md

 # aie-demo-st

 Kind of hello world streamlit app.
 Can be used as a template for projects that want to pack the whole streamlit application into a wheel.
 This setup also allows to include config files (.yml, etc) into your wheel.
-Be aware that the meaning of __package__ in python terms is not very accurate to describe a wheel.
+Be aware that the meaning of __package__ in python terms means a folder that contains an `__init__.py`.
+However, here we will use it also to describe a wheel file that can be installed from a PyPI repository, more fitting name would probably be distribution, but we are used to say package.

+## Notes for streamlit developers

 ## Installation